SkyDreamer14/IMDB_Dataset_Movie_Reviews/README.md

 : As a Large Language Model researcher, I want to choose an NLP task.
 So, I picked the Movie Review Classifier task, which is a famous NLP task.
 I want to compare the performances of ML and DL in NLP fields by making two models.
 # 3. IMDB Dataset Description (For English Movie Review)
 ## 3-1.
 What is IMDB Dataset?
 : This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
-We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
-There is additional unlabeled data for use as well.
-Raw text and already processed bag of words formats are provided.
-See the README file contained in the release for more details.
+They provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.

 [**LargeMovieReveiwDataset**](http://ai.stanford.edu/~amaas/data/sentiment/)
 ## 3-2.
 Train dataset
 ### 3-2-1.
 Train dataset